konveyor/konveyor.github.io/content/Konveyor/installation.md

 draft: false
 ---

-Follow the steps below to provision the minikube cluster and install Tackle 2.0.
+Follow the steps below to provision the minikube cluster and install Konveyor.

 ## Provisioning Minikube
-Follow the steps below to provision minikube for single users deploying Tackle on a workstation.
+Follow the steps below to provision minikube for single users deploying Konveyor on a workstation.
 These steps will configure minikube and enable:
-* Ingress so the Tackle tool can publish outside of the Kubernetes cluster.
+* Ingress so the Konveyor tool can publish outside of the Kubernetes cluster.
 * Operator lifecycle manager (OLM) addon.
-(OpenShift has OLM installed out of the box but Kubernetes does not.)

 **Procedure**
 1. Provision the minikube cluster with these recommended parameters.
 Replace `<profile name>` with your choice of minikube profile name.